Loading image...Kiro

 • Registry mode only for Pro-tier with IAM Identity Center

-• Cannot add servers not in registry
+• Cannot add servers not in the registry through the /mcp add picker

 • Administrator controls available servers